We are working to make Savannah better for bicycling

 2014: Consulted with the Savannah College of Art and Design on its successful application for Bicycle Friendly University Status.

-2014: Launched our New Standard Cycles program, which refurbishes donated bicycles and distributes them to people who need safe, dependable and affordable transportation.
+2014: Moved into a former Standard Oil gas station and launched our New Standard Cycles program, which refurbishes donated bicycles and distributes them to people who need safe, dependable and affordable transportation.

 2015: Worked with Healthy Savannah and the City of Savannah on the drafting and passage of a Complete Streets Ordinance.